Tel: 01689 887887

 - To have any errors in that data corrected

-- To be notified of their rights
+- To be notified of rights in relation to data held

 - Parents must give consent for the data of children under 13 to be processed